 It’s hard not to notice the vast number of e-scooters scooting about.
-For many tourists and locals this is a great way to get around or just enjoy a cruise down the very long riverfront walk.
+For many tourists and locals, this is a great way to get around or just enjoy a cruise down the very long riverfront walk.
 A variety of Hop-on / Hop-Off bus tours can also be used for both transportation and a basic tour of the major sites and attractions.
-The “Lisboat” is a hop-on / hop-off tour boat that offers pleasurable cruise and means of travel along Lisbon’s long riverfront.
+The “Lisboat” is a hop-on / hop-off tour boat that offers a pleasurable cruise and means of travel along Lisbon’s long riverfront.

 Food and Drink